Bill-Mo/seckill-server/README.md

 ## Notes

-- This project is currently in development and may have some incomplete or areas for optimization.
+- This project may have some incomplete or areas for optimization.
-- Ensure that your environment configurations are correct, especially the database connection information and the addresses of Redis and RabbitMQ.
+- Ensure that your environment configurations are correct, especially the database connection information and the addresses of Redis and MySQL.